APRIL - BEST PRACTICES and TIPS for the FLOWERING GARDEN (and LAWNS)

 Control weeds in lawns.
 We recommend using Kiwicare's Lawnpro Turfclean Ultra.
 It's fast-acting and controls the broadest range of weeds including hydrocotle and oxalis.

-Mow lawns more regularly and feed with lawn food as the rain becomes more frequent.
+Mow lawns more regularly and give them a last feed with slow -release fertiliser as the rain becomes more frequent.
 As the days cool, growth will slow so lift the mower blades and avoid watering in the evening to prevent lawn fungal disease taking hold.